Directives are objects that customize how Lit renders expressions. Using a directive in your template is like calling a function:

 update() lifecycle callbacks, so their results are written to the DOM during the component's

 Sometimes, you want a directive to be able to update the DOM asynchronously—for example, if it depends on an asynchronous event like a network request.

 To set a value asynchronously, a directive needs to extend the AsyncDirective base class, which provides a

 Here's an example of a simple async directive that renders a Promise value:

 Here, the rendered template shows "Waiting for promise to resolve," followed by the resolved value of the promise, whenever it resolves.

 Async directives often need to subscribe to external resources.
-To prevent memory leaks async directives often need to unsubscribe or dispose of resources when the directive instance is no longer in use.
+To prevent memory leaks async directives should unsubscribe or dispose of resources when the directive instance is no longer in use.
 For this purpose,

 disconnected(): Called when a directive is no longer in use.
-Directive instances are disconnected when the value of a given expression no longer resolves to the same directive, or if the subtree the directive was contained in was removed from the DOM.
+Directive instances are disconnected in three cases:

 reconnected()callback should always be implemented alongside